imstephens-professional/java_swing_minis/Typing Game/Information.md

 ## Notes on Development
 These notes are primarily for the developer.
+* Open Java file with WindowBuilder in order to change the design of the window.
 * My Eclipse version did not come with a WindowBuilder.
 I needed to use Eclipse Marketplace in order to download it.